EOSIO/welcome/docs/01_overview/02_core_concepts.md

 Permissions are arbitrary names used to define the requirements for a transaction sent on behalf of that permission.
 Permissions can be assigned for authority over specific contract actions by *linking authorization* or linkauth.

 For more information on these concepts, see the _Accounts and Permissions_ documentation.
+[To Do: Add link to Accounts and Permissions page]

 ### Smart Contracts
 A smart contract is a piece of code that can execute on a blockchain and keep the state of contract execution as a part of the immutable history of that blockchain instance.
 Therefore, developers can rely on that blockchain as a trusted computation environment in which inputs, execution, and the results of a smart contract are independent and free of external influence.